 Common physical signs of ketamine abuse include the following:

-Long-term use can cause bladder problems, kidney pain, and depression.
-People with these symptoms may be required to visit the doctor for help.
+Long-term use can cause bladder problems (such as ulcers), kidney pain, stomach pain (which some call “K cramps”), flashbacks, poor memory, and depression.
+People with these symptoms may need to visit a doctor for help.

 Behavioral Signs of Ketamine Abuse